Fellowship-of-turing/Namsor_2.1_api/source/index.md

 <h3 id="corridor-batch-parameters">Request Body</h3>

-*The HTTP request body is required to be an array of objects.*
+*The HTTP request body is required to be a nested array of objects.*

 |Name|Type|Required|Description|
 |---|---|---|---|